cloudflare/pint/docs/checks/promql/series.md

 }
 ```

-When pint checks validates the rule using this query it will runs `promql/series`
+When pint checks the rule using this query it will run `promql/series`
-three time - once for `promA`, once for `promB` and once for `promC`.
+three times - once for `promA`, once for `promB` and once for `promC`.
 When it runs on `promB` it doesn't find `my_service_errors_total{env="prod"}` present, so it checks
 `promA` and `promB` to tell you if it's present there.
 Since `promA` has `my_service_errors_total{env="prod"}`
 time series present pint will next check if these time series match any of the selectors from `ignoreMatchingElsewhere`.